Umbraco vs Drupal: which CMS should you choose in 2026?

-When it comes to choosing the right content management system (CMS), Umbraco and Drupal are often top contenders—especially for medium to large organisations looking for robust, flexible platforms.
+When it comes to choosing the right content management system (CMS), Umbraco and Drupal are often top contenders, particularly for medium to large organisations looking for robust, flexible platforms.

-Both are powerful, open-source solutions with loyal communities, but they cater to different needs and development requirements.
+Both are powerful open-source solutions with loyal communities, but they cater to different technical requirements, development approaches, and content management needs.

-In this blog, we’ll break down the key differences between Umbraco and Drupal to help you decide which one might be the better fit for your project.
+In this guide, we’ll break down the key differences between Umbraco and Drupal across usability, flexibility, performance, security, scalability, and cost — helping you determine which platform is the better fit for your project.

 What is Umbraco?